codio-content/Coding_with_Javascript-File_Handling/.guides/content/Text-files-8ce8.md

-We generally refer to files as two types: *text* and *binary*.
-Binary is the term we use to describe a normal file with normal binary data in it, which is generally not readable by a human.
+There are two types of file that are used, these file types are called *text* and *binary*.
+Binary is the term used to describe a normal file with binary data in it, which is generally not readable by a human.
 On the other hand, text files contain human-readable characters.

 A text file is exactly like a binary file.
 The difference is that text files have an associated **encoding type** which explains how to translate the binary information into characters.